DSupps/Amazon_Vine_Analysis/README.md

   - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

 ### Total Reviews:
+  - There were a total of 94 Vine reviews.

 ![1](https://user-images.githubusercontent.com/36451701/128567224-5d1f8262-d411-4b34-b5bc-982bcc0a68b5.png)

+  - There were a total of 40,471 non-Vine reviews.

 ![4](https://user-images.githubusercontent.com/36451701/128567258-0479b97e-b390-49e0-93c4-ac1d9a1aa90c.png)